Geneva Motor Show 2020: Coronavirus causes CANCELLATION. What was going to be revealed?

 Aiways, the Shanghai-based manufacturer, will become the first Chinese start-up to bring an electric vehicle to European markets when it launches the U5 in April.
-And you can get your first glimpse of it at the event.

 The European version of U5 features a streamlined body with hidden door handles and dual-airflow spoiler for increased aerodynamic performance.
 It has a 65kWh battery capacity and a range of 312 miles and can be fast charged from 30-80% in 30 minutes.